A displayable is an object that can be shown to the user. Ren'Py displayables can be used in many ways.

 The most commonly used displayable is Image, which loads a file from disk and displays it.
 Since Image is so commonly used, when a string giving a filename is used in a context that expects a displayable, an Image is automatically created.
 The only time it's necessary to use Image directly is when you want to create an image with style properties.

-If optimize_bounds is True, only the portion of the image that inside the bounding box of non-transparent pixels is loaded into GPU memory.
+If true, only the portion of the image that inside the bounding box of non-transparent pixels is loaded into GPU memory.
 (The only reason to set this to False is when using an image as input to a shader.)

 # These two lines are equivalent.